gt-cec/maisr/README.md

 `env.py` has environment parameters such as agent scale and drawing parameters, agent colors, aircraft scanner and visual radii, and the search pattern flight plans.

+### Data logging
+If log_data is set to True in ./config.py, the game will automatically create a .jsonl file that logs the game state every 5 seconds. subject_id (set in config.py) is automatically included in the log filename for easy identification later.

 ### Integrating Reinforcement Learning

 Virtually all of the basic environment setup is complete. `main.py` and `env.py` follow typical reinforcement learning environment formats and naming conventions.